SCSI connector: First generation

 Apple Macintosh laptops used a squarish external SCSI connector called an HDI-30 (High Density Interconnect) on the laptop itself (not on the peripheral end of the cable, unless two laptops were being connected).
-These machines also had the interesting ability to become "SCSI slaves" (officially known as "SCSI Disk Mode" in Apple documentation), meaning that they could appear to be disk drives when attached to another computer's SCSI controller (a feature later reimplemented over FireWire and Thunderbolt for later, non-SCSI Mac hardware).
+These machines also had the interesting ability to work in SCSI Disk Mode, meaning that they could appear to be disk drives when attached to another computer's SCSI controller.
+(Note: The feature was later reimplemented over FireWire and Thunderbolt for later, non-SCSI Mac hardware.)

-IBM's early RS6000 workstations sometimes used a "High Density Centronics" connector, more correctly known as a Mini Delta Ribbon (MDR) connector which was a Centronics-style connector with smaller pins and shell.
-It had 60 pins and is thus known as the "HDCN60".
+IBM's early RS6000 workstations sometimes used a High Density Centronics connector, more correctly known as a Mini Delta Ribbon (MDR) connector, which was a Centronics-style connector with smaller pins and shell.
+It had 60 pins and is thus known as the HDCN60.

 Certain Japanese digital camera manufacturers wanted to put SCSI into their equipment, but conventional connectors would have been too large.
-Like IBM, they used a miniaturized Centronics connector, but this one had 50 pins and was called the "HPCN50".
+Like IBM, they used a miniaturized Centronics connector, but this one had 50 pins and was called the HPCN50.

-Some manufacturers used a DC-37 connector, often incorrectly referred to as a DB-37.
-These will most commonly be seen on three-cable systems, which are typically 16-bit or 32-bit "Wide SCSI" systems.
+Some manufacturers used a DC-37 connector, often referred to as a DB-37.
+These will most commonly be seen on three-cable systems, which are typically 16-bit or 32-bit Wide SCSI systems.
 Extra confusion is generated here since this connector was also frequently used with SMD disk drives, which are completely incompatible with SCSI drives.

 SCSI-2

 With the arrival of SCSI-2, the situation was a bit less chaotic.
 For narrow SCSI, most manufacturers used the Amplimite .050 connector, also sometimes referred to as a High Density or HD50.
 This connector has two rows of 25 pins and a trapezoidal (D-shaped) shell, and is about 1 3/8” (36mm) wide.

 A few vendors did use the Micro Centronics 50, also known as Mini Delta Ribbon, and IBM continued to use the HDCN60 on some RS-6000 systems.

 The Amplimite and MDR connectors are similar in shape and size, but can be distinguished by the former using pin contacts and the latter using wipers.

-For Wide SCSI-2, the most common connector was the larger 68-pin sibling of the HD50, known as the HD68, MiniD68, HPDB68, and sometimes as "SCSI-3".
-This is about 1 7/8” (47mm) wide.
-IBM used the HDCN68 on some RS-6000 systems, and it seems likely that a few other manufacturers used other alternatives.
+For Wide SCSI-2, the most common connector was the larger 68-pin sibling of the HD50, known as the HD68, MiniD68, HPDB68, and sometimes as SCSI-3.
+This is about 1+7/8 in wide.
+IBM used the HDCN68 on some RS-6000 systems.